 Ensure all electrical equipment is safe.
 Make sure any pendant controls do not exceed voltage of 150 volts for AC and 300 volts for DC.
 Make sure all electrical equipment is supported to protect the electrical conductors against strain and are constructed to prevent electrical shock.
 They must be clearly marked to identify their functions.

-Conclusion: All bridgestyle crane operators need to pass an operating exam.
+Finally, all bridgestyle crane operators need to pass an operating exam.
 Please follow these safety guidelines, and most of all be alert.
 Watch and listen to your surroundings.
-If you would like some more information please let me know.
+If you would like further information, please let us know.

 - Next Post: Blasting Safety for Construction and Mining Sites